 0.75p per point

 Starwood Preferred Guest hotel transfers.
 I explain my valuation in this article.
 1.5p per SPG point means, at a 2:1 exchange rate, 0.75p per Amex point.
-Starwood Preferred Guest points will be turned into Marriott Rewards points at some point in the next two years but, whilst we don’t know the ratio, I am assuming that you would have redeemed them by that point.
+Starwood Preferred Guest points can also be turned into Marriott Rewards points at the ratio of 1:3 and, as I value a Marriott point at 0.5p, this underpins my SPG valuation.
 Starwood brands include Sheraton, Westin, St Regis, W, Le Meridien, The Luxury Collection and Aloft.

 0.66p per point